create3000/x_ite/README.md

 ## Usage

-This code creates X3D canvas with a scene, a camera, and a geometric cube with default material.
+This code creates a X3D canvas with a scene, a camera, and a geometric cube with default material.

 ```html
 <script src="https://create3000.github.io/code/x_ite/latest/x_ite.min.js"></script>